 At that point, he became personally committed to the reconstruction effort in Afghanistan, and in January 2004 he formed Trust in Education to continue that work.

 In March 2005 Budd traveled to Lalander to see the school that his friends and neighbors had financed.
 After personally seeing the effects of almost thirty years of war (see Basics), there was no turning back.
 Helping Afghanistan was no longer a part time activity.
 It began and continues to consume the vast majority of his time.

 He said, “All these people came to my home and never came back.
 I thought you would be the same.”

 Budd understood right then that help in Afghanistan would have to be a long term proposition, based on trust and building relationships over time.
 He pledged to himself and the village leader that he would be back, and that he would be in it for the long haul.

 There are no quick fixes to bringing about meaningful change.
 Budd has gone to Afghanistan twice a year for six and one half years, a total of 13 times.
 Trust in Education is a highly regarded and respected organization in several Afghan villages.
 We keep coming back!

-Over the past seven years, Trust in Education has expanded from one school of 120 children, to supporting classes in 10 villages that in 2010 helped educate more than 1,250 children.
+Over the past ten years, Trust in Education has expanded from one school of 120 children, to supporting classes in 10 villages that in 2010 helped educate more than 1,250 children.

 We have worked with the villagers to jointly prioritize their other needs, funding economic development projects and other wish list items, so they can better support their families.

 - We have found sponsors for more than 75 street children and provided food and clothes to thousands of refugees.

 - We have instituted pilot projects such as solar ovens.